+So if you have an apple with beautiful pink flesh, you’re going to want to make sure everyone sees it, right?
+That’s wehre apple roses come in.
 Apple roses look like they’re a lot of work, but really they’re just a matter of slicing and rolling.
 We did a step-by-step tutorial of apple roses last year.
 Basically, you cut your apples in half and core them, cut them into thin slices, soak the slices in water to soften them, and then line up the slices on puff pastry and roll it all up.

-- 5 hidden rose apples (we used Honeycrisp)
+- 5 hidden rose apples we used Honeycrisp

 - Lemon juice